Abundant Futures

 Project supported by:

-Commissioner: ArtHouse Jersey Producer: Karen Le Roy Harris (2024), Robyn Cabaret (2024, 2025, 2026) Assistant Producer: Scott Evans Contributing artists / organisations: Counterpoints, dhaqan collective, Kaajal Modi, Mariana Pinto Leitão Pereira, Olha Pryymak, William Bock Local collaborators: Jersey Heritage, L’Office du Jèrriais, Jersey Youth Service, the Diversity Network, Andium Homes, Dough Rye Me Photo credits: Karen Le Roy Harris, Scott Evans, Kaajal Modi, Mariana Pinto Leitão Pereira, William Bock
+Commissioner: ArtHouse Jersey Producer: Karen Le Roy Harris (2024), Robyn Cabaret (2024, 2025, 2026) Assistant Producer: Scott Evans Contributing artists / organisations: Counterpoints, dhaqan collective, Kaajal Modi, Mariana Pinto Leitão Pereira, Olha Pryymak, William Bock Local collaborators: Jersey Heritage, L’Office du Jèrriais, Jersey Youth Service, the Diversity Network, Andium Homes, Dough Rye Me Photo credits: Mark Fox, Karen Le Roy Harris, Scott Evans, Kaajal Modi, Mariana Pinto Leitão Pereira, William Bock